-11 Organizational methods (part B)
+11 Organizational methods (Part 2)

-11.1 Introduction: management methods
+11.1 Management methods

-The traditional system is often too rigid and has been used in inappropriate circumstances, for example, where the design is not complete.
-Projects have become more complex and demanding in terms of technical, legal and financial, speed, size and logistics aspects.
-Under complex circumstances the management strategies may offer an alternative approach.
-In such cases, the contractor/construction manager offers the client a consultant service, based on a fee, for coordinating, planning, controlling and managing the design and construction (see Fig. 11.1).
+The traditional system is often too rigid and has been used in inappropriate circumstances, e.g. where the design is not complete.
+Projects have become more complex and demanding, e.g. technically, legally, financially, time-wise, size-wise and logistically.
+Under these circumstances the management strategies may offer an alternative approach.
+Under these methods the contractor/construction manager offers the client a consultancy service, based on a fee, for coordinating, planning, controlling and managing the design and construction.

-These approaches ensure that the contractor (or construction management consultant) is part of the client's team from the outset, and similar to the other consultants is paid a fee, ensuring that the maximum construction experience is fed into the design.
+These approaches ensure that the contractor (or construction management consultant) is part of the client's team from the outset and, similar to the other consultants, is paid a fee, ensuring that the maximum construction experience is fed into the design.